Skip to main content

 How AI Changes Event Planning for Small Teams

 This is where AI-powered event planning changes the equation.
-Instead of starting from a blank page, you describe what you're planning and let AI generate a complete creative concept.
-Then you refine it through conversation — adjusting the budget, swapping vendors, tweaking the food and beverage direction — until it matches your vision.
+Instead of starting from a blank page, you describe what you are planning and let AI generate a complete creative concept.
+Then you refine it through conversation -- adjusting the budget, swapping vendors, tweaking the food and beverage direction -- until it matches your vision.

 For small business owners who plan events a few times a year, this approach eliminates the "where do I even start?" problem.
-And for small event planning businesses, it means delivering polished concepts to clients in hours instead of days.
+For small event planning businesses, it means delivering polished concepts to clients in hours instead of days.

 Getting Started: Your First Event in Software

-If you've been planning events with email threads and spreadsheets, here's how to transition:
+If you have been planning events with email threads and spreadsheets, here is how to transition:

-Most tools on this list offer free plans or trials.
-Test two or three with a real upcoming event — not a hypothetical one.
-You'll learn more in 30 minutes of actual use than from any feature comparison table.
+2. Start with a free tier or trial -- Most tools on this list offer free plans or trials.
+Test two or three with a real upcoming event, not a hypothetical one.
+You will learn more in 30 minutes of actual use than from any feature comparison table.

 For a broader introduction to the planning process, check out our event planning for beginners guide.